-In accordance with paragraph 13 of the Ministerial Communique of 10th December, 1971, the Council requested the Senior Political Committee to pursue Alliance studies in preparation for a CSCE.
-The attached report, which incorporates contributions from the Political and Economic Committees, reflects the results of the intensive studies pursued by the three committees concerned, and is submitted to the Council on the responsibility of the Chairman of the Senior Political Committee.

-- 2. Although differences remain on important points, the report represents the general consensus reached in the Senior Political Committee based on instructions from capitals.
-Progress has been achieved in both the substantive and procedural areas, and in this sense the report represents an important step forward in harmonisation of Alliance positions in anticipation of multilateral preparations. - On substantive questions, the report contains a series of dossiers on possible Agenda items at a CSCE comprising a Confidential Guidelines Paper, an Agenda Paper for possible eventual use with non-Allied governments, and relevant documentation.
+- 1. In accordance with paragraph 13 of the Ministerial Communiqué of 10th December, 1971, the Council requested the Senior Political Committee to pursue Alliance studies in preparation for a CSCE.
+The attached report, which incorporates contributions from the Political and Economic Committees, reflects the results of the intensive studies pursued by the three committees concerned, and is submitted to the Council on the responsibility of the Chairman of the Senior Political Committee. - 2.
+Although differences remain on important points, the report represents the general consensus reached in the Senior Political Committee based on instructions from capitals.
+Progress has been achieved in both the substantive and procedural areas, and in this sense the report represents an important step forward in harmonisation of Alliance positions in anticipation of multilateral preparations. - of dossiers on possible Agenda items at a CSCE comprising a Confidential Guidelines Paper, an Agenda Paper for possible eventual use with non-Allied governments, and relevant documentation.
 General agreement has been achieved on the purpose of Guidelines and Agenda Papers as described in paragraphs 5-7.
-However, one delegation has reserved its position on the contents of Agenda Papers pending further study by its National Authorities.
-On the question of Certain Military Aspects of Security which might be proposed by Allied governments, no Agenda or Guidelines Paper has been prepared, but a chapter has been devoted to this subject, providing the results of new studies undertaken in this area. a section reflecting substantial agreement on the objectives and criteria of confidence-building measures, which may lend themselves to discussion and agreement in a CSCE context. - 4.
+On the question of Certain Military Aspects of Security which might be proposed by Allied governments, no Agenda or Guidelines Paper has been prepared, but a chapter has been devoted to this subject, providing the results of new studies undertaken in this area.
+This includes a section reflecting substantial agreement on the objectives and criteria of confidence-building measures, which may lend themselves to discussion and agreement in a CSCE context. - 4.
 On procedures, the report refines further Allied views on multilateral CSCE preparations.
-Moreover, a new part has been added on the subject of Allied consultations during the multilateral preparatory phase.
+Moreover, a new part has been added on the subject of Allied consultations during the multilateral preparatory phase. - 5.
+Differences nonetheless remain in a variety of areas, as summarised below: - Questions concerning Relations Between States: